ExpediaGroup/styx/docs/developer-guide/plugins.md

 #### The intercept() method

-The `intercept` is a callback that exposes a proxied request to a HttpInterceptor (plugin).
+The `intercept` method is a callback that exposes a proxied request to an `HttpInterceptor` (plugin).
 Note that:

 * `intercept` methods are called serially, in order they are configured in the pipeline,